uyongw/llm_starlink_tests/README.md

 Test case to test LLM's capability for programming with increased complexity.
 The program involves:
-	1. Initializing an nxn matrix mat with values from 1 to n^2.
+1. Initializing an nxn matrix with values from 1 to n^2.
 2. Manipulating pointers with varying levels of indirection to modify the matrix.
-	3. Calculating a result (res) based on these manipulations.
+3. Calculating a result based on these manipulations.
 4. Printing specific values derived from the pointer manipulations.

 # Cases